 So, how much do cross-country truck drivers make?
 According to ZipRecruiter, the average cross country truck driver salary is around $52,000 a year.
 It’s important to note that there are a variety of factors that go into determining compensation, such as experience and service location.
 Below is a deeper dive into several factors that are often taken into consideration when determining how much you might make when entering a cross country truck driver career.
 We will also touch on things that can help improve your chances of earning a higher salary.

 Before we dive into the factors that can determine your salary, let’s first discuss the difference between salary and hourly jobs.
 Hourly jobs, or ones in which you get paid per mile, are less common.
 Typically, these are local jobs that you complete in a day or less.
 Due to the rules that regulate how long a driver can work within a certain time period, some drivers find that hourly jobs are not as worthwhile or lucrative.

 Salary jobs, on the other hand, tend to be for longer hauls.
-If you’re ok with being away from home for a couple days at a time and are interested in cross country trips, a salaried position is for you.
-If you would prefer to stay local and be home more, driving local/routes is a better option and will possibly be an hourly position.
+If you’re ok with being away from home for a couple of days at a time and are interested in cross country trucking trips, a salaried position is probably for you.
+If you would prefer to stay local and be home more often, driving local/routes with an hourly position is likely a better option for you.

 Factors Affecting Salary

 Like in any job, there’s a range when it comes to the salary you get paid and that can be based on a number of different things.
 So, answering the question “How much do cross country truck drivers make a year?” is not all that easy.
 While the average salary, as stated above, is $52,000, your salary can vary based on your experience, location, and the company you work for.